stevehanson/shanson-co/source/about.html.markdown

 of my 13 year career, I've worked in many different technologies, with recent years focused on React, React Native, Ruby on Rails, and Node.

+#### Contact

-You can get to know me a little bit here:
+I'd love to get in touch!
+You can find me here:

+- Email - "stephen at shanson dot co"
 - [GitHub](https://github.com/stevehanson)
 - [LinkedIn](https://www.linkedin.com/in/hansonsteve)
 - [Instagram (private)](https://instagram.com/steve_hanson)
 - [Stack Overflow](https://stackoverflow.com/users/680847/steve-hanson)

-The best way to get in touch with me is [by email](mailto:stephen@shanson.co?subject=Hello from shanson.co) or LinkedIn if we are connected there, though I might not check that as frequently.
+The best way to reach me is by email, or LinkedIn if we are connected there, though I might not check that as frequently.

 #### Behind the curtain